istresearch/rapidpro/README.md

 made public even if you do not redistribute them.
 If you host a version of RapidPro, you must make the same source you are hosting available for others.

+Any local changes will be picked up by the development instance.
+If, in any case, there are changes that do not appear in the development instance, ensure that the files are properly mounted in `rapidpro-compose.dev.yaml`
 The software is provided under AGPL-3.0.
 Contributions to this project are accepted under the same license.